DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 * Mobile: OpenGLES 2 capable graphics card.

-* Android: Android v4.0 or above (x86 is natively supported). **ARMv5 and ARMv6 CPUs is not supported**
+* Android: Android v4.1 or above (x86 is natively supported). **ARMv5 and ARMv6 CPUs is not supported**

 * iOS: Live Simulator: 2 only tested under iOS 9, but older version should be possible, down to iOS 6. **Jailbreak needed**

 \* More complex storyboard system requires more CPU, GPU, and RAM

-Getting LOVE2D and run Live Simulator: 2
+Getting LOVE and run Live Simulator: 2
 ----------------------------------------

 If your device comply with requirements above, then proceed.